 These were the biggest dates I have ever seen |

 Jade and trinkets, clothing, silk and musical instruments.
 It was an interesting few hours.
-Sadly we’re buying nothing as our bags are too heavy already and we’re only 10 days into our 3.5 month journey!
+Sadly we’re buying nothing as our bags are too heavy already and we’re only 10 days into our 3.5-month journey!

 |

-This guy and his mate treated us to a small performance.
-Haunting sounds from these traditional stringed instruments - dobra I think |
+We were treated to haunting sounds from these traditional stringed instruments - dobro, I think |

 |